Communication: Models of communication

 The Shannon–Weaver model is another influential linear transmission model.
 It is based on the idea that a source creates a message, which is then translated into a signal by a transmitter.
-Noise may interfere and distort the signal.
+Noise may interfere with and distort the signal.
 Once the signal reaches the receiver, it is translated back into a message and made available to the destination.
 For a landline telephone call, the person calling is the source and their telephone is the transmitter.
-It translates the message into an electrical signal that travels through the wire, which acts as the channel.
+The transmitter translates the message into an electrical signal that travels through the wire, which acts as the channel.
 The person taking the call is the destination and their telephone is the receiver.
 The Shannon–Weaver model includes an in-depth discussion of how noise can distort the signal and how successful communication can be achieved despite noise.
-This can happen, for example, by making the message partially redundant so that decoding is possible nonetheless.
+This can happen by making the message partially redundant so that decoding is possible nonetheless.
 Other influential linear transmission models include Gerbner's model and Berlo's model.

-The earliest interaction model is due to Wilbur Schramm.
-For him, communication starts when a source has an idea and expresses it in the form of a message.
-This process is called encoding and happens using a code, i.e. a sign system that is able to express the idea, for example, through visual or auditory signs.
-The message is sent to a destination, who has to decode and interpret it in order to understand it.
-In response, they formulate their own idea, encode it into a message and send it back as a form of feedback.
+The earliest interaction model was developed by communication theorist Wilbur Schramm.
+He states that communication starts when a source has an idea and expresses it in the form of a message.
+This process is called encoding and happens using a code, i.e. a sign system that is able to express the idea, for instance, through visual or auditory signs.
+The message is sent to a destination, who has to decode and interpret it to understand it.
+In response, they formulate their own idea, encode it into a message, and send it back as a form of feedback.
 Another innovation of Schramm's model is that previous experience is necessary to be able to encode and decode messages.
 For communication to be successful, the fields of experience of source and destination have to overlap.

-The first transactional model was proposed by Dean Barnlund.
+The first transactional model was proposed by communication theorist Dean Barnlund in 1970.
 He understands communication as "the production of meaning, rather than the production of messages".
 Its goal is to decrease uncertainty and arrive at a shared understanding.
 This happens in response to external and internal cues.
 Decoding is the process of ascribing meaning to them and encoding consists in producing new behavioral cues as a response.

 Human

 There are many forms of human communication.
-Often discussed distinctions concern whether language is used, as in the contrast between verbal and non-verbal communication, and whether one communicates with others or with oneself, as in the contrast between interpersonal and intrapersonal communication.
+A central distinction is whether language is used, as in the contrast between verbal and non-verbal communication.
+A further distinction concerns whether one communicates with others or with oneself, as in the contrast between interpersonal and intrapersonal communication.
+Forms of human communication are also categorized by their channel or the medium used to transmit messages.
 The field studying human communication is known as anthroposemiotics.